brtsai/food-help/README.md

 <p>
   Rerendering and conditional rerendering essentially boils down to editing/transforming the DOM/CSSOM tree in your browser, which can be pretty hairing considering trees are combinatorial(think n choose k, factorials) data structures in nature.
 Thankfully, where combinatorics is involved, similar problems faced in real life tend to be quite amenable to heuristic solutions.
 As is the case with React's conditional rerendering <i>Reconciliation</i> algorithm.
   <br />
-<code>There are some generic solutions to this algorithmic problem of generating the minimum number of operations to transform one tree into another.
+<code>"There are some generic solutions to this algorithmic problem of generating the minimum number of operations to transform one tree into another.
 However, the state of the art algorithms have a complexity in the order of O(n3) where n is the number of elements in the tree.

   If we used this in React, displaying 1000 elements would require in the order of one billion comparisons.
 This is far too expensive.
-Instead, React implements a heuristic O(n) algorithm...
+Instead, React implements a heuristic O(n) algorithm..."
   </code>
   <br />
   <cite> - https://reactjs.org/docs/reconciliation.html</cite>